fatherlinux/container-internals-lab/labs/lab-02/README.md

 ## Excercise 1
-The goal is to understand the difference between base images and multi-layered images (repositories).
-Try to understand the difference between an image layer and a repository.
+The goal of this exercise is to understand the difference between base images and multi-layered images (repositories).
+Also, try to understand the difference between an image layer and a repository.

-First, let's take a look at a base image.
-Notice there is no parent image.
-This is a base image and it is designed to be built upon.
+First, let's take a look at some base images.
+We will use the docker history command to inspect all of the layers in these repositories.
+Notice that these container images have no parent layers.
+These are base images and they are designed to be built upon.
 ```
-docker run --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz images -t
+docker history rhel7
+docker history rhel7-atomic
 ```

 Now, build a multi-layered image:
 ```
-docker build -t rhel7-change:test exercise-01/
+docker build -t rhel7-change exercise-01/
 ```

 Do you see the newly created rhel7-change image?